Jo Sandhu

 I have a trusted team of research assistants who help me when I'm writing my books.
 Check them out below...

-My intrepid researchers, Sarj, Chris, Alex and Georgie, who journeyed with me to Finnish Lapland and helped me replicate Tarin's journey.
+My intrepid researchers, Sarj, Chris, and Alex, who journeyed with me to Finnish Lapland and helped me replicate Tarin's journey.

 They have been headbutted by reindeers and slobbered over by huskies, our wolf substitutes.
 They have trekked far into the wilderness and eaten salmon soup prepared over an open fire.
 They have blundered through snow drifts two metres deep and have tobogganed down one of the world's largest toboggan runs.
 They have braved snow storms and stood in the middle of frozen lakes for hours in minus 36 degree temperatures, searching the sky for the Northern Lights.